-A. Mahalanobis method
+A. Mahalanobis Method

-The Mahalanobis distance distribution calculated according to Eq.2 for an event from the central hit-position sampled at pre-defined two-threshold levels is shown in lower panel of Fig.12.
-The upper panel of Fig.12 is showing the $\chi^2$ distribution of the same event presented in [28].
-One can see clear the value of position reconstructed by Mahalanobis distance has less uncertainty then the one reconstructed by $\chi^2$ minimization method.
+The Mahalanobis distance distribution calculated according to (2) for an event from the central hit-position sampled at predefined two-threshold levels are shown in lower panel of Fig. 12.
+The upper panel of Fig. 12 is showing the χ^2 distribution of the same event presented in [28].
+One can see clear the value of position reconstructed by Mahalanobis distance has less uncertainty then the one reconstructed by χ^2 minimization method.